-STEPHANIE JACK is a mixed race Australian and Singaporean Chinese actor and multidisciplinary storyteller.
-Born into a family of adventurers, she has lived in six different countries and onboard a yacht.
-Her artistic work is propelled by an urgent desire to bridge cultural divides.
+Stephanie Jack is a mixed race Australian and Singaporean-Chinese actor, writer, and singer.
+Born into a family of adventurers, she has lived in six different countries and aboard a yacht.

-Stephanie's stage highlights include playing the Queen in the New York Times' Critics' pick, 'The Light Princess' at the New Victory Theater (2015).
-Onscreen she has starred in short films including the Singapore Tourism Board / Viddsee co-production, 'In Transit' (2018) directed by Jacky Lee, and Ghost Gear directed by Danielle Baynes (2022).
+Other stage highlights include playing the Queen in the New York Times' Critics' pick, 'The Light Princess' at the New Victory Theater.
+Onscreen she has starred in numerous short films including the Singapore Tourism Board / Viddsee co-production, 'In Transit' (2018) directed by Jacky Lee, and Ghost Gear directed by Danielle Baynes (2022).

-Her no-budget semi-autobiographical short 'She'll Be Right' (2017) won Best First Short at the Los Angeles Underground Film Forum.
-Nespresso, Reebok, Eman Alajlan, TBS, Makartt Nails, Ahuixa Swimwear, and Education First are among her diverse modelling and commercial acting credits.
+Stephanie's own no-budget semi-autobiographical short 'She'll Be Right' (2017) won Best First Short at the Los Angeles Underground Film Forum.

-Stephanie also goes by her Chinese name 恩典 (ēn diǎn).
+Stephanie also goes by the Chinese name 卢恩典 (Lu En Dian).